oasci/pitt-biosc1540-2024f/content/syllabus/schedule.md

 # Schedule

-Our semester's schedule contains two main modules (each six weeks) and one special interest (three weeks).
+Our semester's schedule contains two main (each six weeks) and one special-interest module (three weeks).
 We start with [bioinformatics](#module-01-bioinformatics) to learn fundamentals of genomics and transcriptomics.
 Afterwards, we will cover structure prediction, molecular simulations, and computer-aided drug design in our [computational structural biology module](#module-02-computational-structural-biology).
-Our [third module in special interests](#module-03-special-interest-topics) will cover self-contained lectures about a more niche computational biology topic.
+Our [third module in special interests](#module-03-special-interest-topics) will cover self-contained lectures about more niche computational biology topics.

 Jump to [this week](#week-1).